Lesson Worksheet: The Greatest Common Factor Mathematics • 6th Grade

 True of False: The greatest common factor of 40 and 30 is 17.

-Is the following true or false?
-The highest common factor of 86 and 70 is 2.
+True or False: The greatest common factor of 86 and 70 is 2.

 What is the greatest common factor between the two numbers 51 and 53?

 True or False: The GCF of any two odd numbers is always odd.